Girls Scouts Horsemanship Clinics

 Fee: $75 per student

 This badge teaches beginner horsemanship skills.
-It is a 2h15m clinic with a maximum of 15 students, they will be divided into groups of 5 or less.
-For troops with more than 15 girls, we can extend the clinic another hour for and extra $25 - maximum 20.
+It is a 2h15m clinic with a maximum of 16 girls, they will be divided into groups of 8 or less.
+Special clinics can be set up for troops over 16.

 There are three parts to this clinic: